 In January 2016, Ali al-Ribh was executed along with 46 others in a mass execution, but the authorities did not inform his family in advance.
 His parents only found out their son had been executed after reading about it in the Saudi media.

-6. Publicly executed and crucified
+6. Publicly executed

 There are several recorded methods of execution in Saudi Arabia, including firing squad, beheading and stoning.
 Beheading, which is sometimes carried out in public, is the most widely used method of execution.

 There is no guarantee that the body of execution victims will be returned to their family.
 In the case of Ali al-Ribh, the authorities refused to return his body to his family and continue to keep the location of his grave a secret.

 Secrecy is the biggest weapon that the Saudi authorities have